MattDierick/RTD-NGINX-App-Protect-UDF/source/class1/module1/module1.rst

 Architecture of Arcadia Application
 ###################################

-.. note:: This application is available on Gitlab in case you want to build your own lab :
+.. note:: This application is available in GitLab in case you want to build your own lab :

 First of all, it is important to understand how Arcadia app is split between micro-services